 The context menu contains options to duplicate, delete and reorder workspaces.

 Blender’s default startup shows the ”Layout” workspace in the main area.
-This workspace is a general workspace to preview your scene and objects and contains the following Editors:
+This workspace is a general workspace to preview your scene and contains the following Editors:

 3D Viewport on top left.